silicon-heaven/shv-doc/src/rpcmethods.md

 <= <id:2>i{}
 ```

-In case of an login error you can attempt the login again without need to
+In case of a login error you can attempt the login again without need to
 disconnect or sending `hello` again.
 Be aware that broker should impose delay of
 60 seconds on subsequent login attempts for security reasons.